 The choir is regularly on Irish television and radio.
 Since its formation in 1999, the group has often performed with orchestras including the RTÉ Concert Orchestra, the Earley Musicke Ensemble and the European Union Chamber Orchestra, and on the university campus with the UCD Symphony Orchestra and Philharmonic Choir.
 Through its tours of Holland, Hungary, Italy, Luxembourg, the United Kingdom and the United States the group has brought UCD and its music to an international audience.
 Here’s hoping they return to the US soon.

 The performance of works by living composers is a hallmark of this ensemble.
-New compositions have been written for the group by Ivo Antognini, Desmond Earley, Michael McGlynn and Bill Whelan.
+New compositions have been written for the group by Ivo Antognini, Desmond Earley, Michael McGlynn, and Bill Whelan.
 The 2014-15 season included world premieres of three specially commissioned works by Antognini: ‘Aimhirgín,’ ‘War’ and ‘Peace’.
 Equally comfortable outside the concert hall, the group has appeared at the Electric Picnic festival and has collaborated with indie-rock band Ham Sandwich, electric-pop group Young Wonder and indie-folk duo Heathers in Christ Church Cathedral in Dublin.

 All that aside here’s a firm, old, favorite also featured on their new album (details below):

 This wonderful showcase of Irish choral music is available to pre-order on Amazon and iTunes now.
-For more information visit www.ucdchoralscholars.ie, follow them on Facebook or on Twitter @UCDChoral.Track listings for The Choral Scholars of University College Dublin new album:
+For more information visit www.ucdchoralscholars.ie, follow them on Facebook or on Twitter @UCDChoral.

-* Originally published in Feb 2016.
+* Originally published in February 2016.